zioproto/kube-cheshire-cat/README.md

 Install the Istio Gateway and HTTPRoute.
 It will use cert-manager to generate a TLS certificate for the DNS name of the gateway.

 Customize the following variables:
-* EMAIL: the email address to use for the TLS certificate
+* EMAIL: the email address to use for the TLS certificate.
+Change with a real email or the certificate will not be generated.
 * UNIQUE_DNS_PREFIX: a unique prefix for the DNS name of the services

 ```bash